-- 1. For pupils in all grade levels and programs offered by the Charter School, the maximum length of time that may elapse between the time an assignment is made and the date by which the pupil must complete the assigned work shall be five (5) school days. - 2.
+- 1. For pupils in all grade levels and programs offered by the Charter School, the maximum length of time that may elapse between the time an assignment is made and the date by which the pupil must complete the assigned work shall be twenty-seven (27) school days. - 2.
 The Superintendent & CEO or designee shall conduct an evaluation to determine whether it is in the best interests of the pupil to remain in independent study upon the following triggers: - a.
-When any pupil fails to complete five (5) assignments during any period of five (5) school days. - b.
+When any pupil fails to complete five (5) assignments in a period of twenty-seven (27) school days. - b.
 In the event a Scholar's educational progress falls below satisfactory levels as determined by the Charter School's Scholar Study Team Policy and Missed Assignment Policy which considers ALL of the following indicators: - i.
 Achievement and engagement in the independent study program, as indicated by the pupil's performance on applicable pupil-level measures of pupil achievement and pupil engagement set forth in Education Code Section 52060(d) paragraphs (4) and (5). - ii.
-Completion of assignments, assessments, or other indicators that show evidence that the pupil is working on assignments. - iii.
-Learning required concepts, as determined by the supervising teacher. - iv.
+Failure to engage in any schoolwork for a cumulative period of five (5) school days in a 27 day period. - iii.
+Completion of assignments, assessments, or other indicators that show evidence that the pupil is working on assignments. - iv.
+Learning required concepts, as determined by the supervising teacher. - v.
 Progress toward successful completion of the course of study or individual course, as determined by the supervising teacher.